nezaj/Reference/python.md

 ```

 ### Python support multiple assignment
-Right-hand expressions ar evaluated first before assignment.
+Right-hand expressions are evaluated first before assignment.
 Evaluation is done from left to right
 ```
 >>> a, b = 1, 2
 >>> a